Next Garden Committee Meeting is October 22nd, in the Garden. Entrance is on Butler Street.

 The PS 133 Garden of Wonder Committee was created in 2011 to build a sustainable edible garden.
 Our goal is to build a garden classroom where principles come to life and growing connections will be made.
 Students will plant, maintain, study, harvest, and savor edible plants through curriculum-tied activities.
 Children will discover an appetite for fresh farm-to-fork food.
 The garden and the lessons learned will foster a lifelong engagement with healthy eating and healthy living among our students, their families, and the local community.

-Scroll down for pictures of the Fall Harvest and a few of our favorite recipes using produce from our garden (try Apricot, Cornmeal, and Sage Cookies—they are delicious!).
-During the winter, we’ll be planning for our new garden space on Butler Street, as well as experimenting with grow lights and indoor planting.
+Scroll down for pictures of the Garden and a few of our favorite recipes using produce from our garden (try Apricot, Cornmeal, and Sage Cookies—they are delicious!).
+During the winter, we’ll be planning our garden space for the spring.
 We will also begin cultivating some of our seeds indoors for spring planting.

-To volunteer with the Garden Committee or find out more, please contact Jenna Musnicki.
+To volunteer with the Garden Committee or find out more, please email the Garden.

 Try recipes inspired by fresh herbs from our garden!